 - Videography: Using our built-in cameras, we can provide a recording of the ceremony in DVD format.

 - Receptions: Many couples choose to have their wedding reception in one of our buildings.
-A nominal fee covers facilities usage and the services of our Business Operations and Facilities Manager, Mark Turner, who handles the basic arrangements associated with our facilities.
+A nominal fee covers facilities usage and the services of our Church Administrator, Edward Bruce, who handles the basic arrangements associated with our facilities.

 In addition to the officiating pastor, who will preside over the planning of the wedding service, FPC also offers the services of a Wedding Director and church musicians.
 The Wedding Director directs the wedding party during the wedding rehearsal, arranges the participants in the front of the church, and works to ensure that all members of the wedding party understand their role and arrive at the ceremony on time.